 Afternoon in Paris Itinerary

-In the late afternoon, it’s time to explore another beautiful neighbourhood in Paris — Montmarte in the 18th Arrondissement
+In the late afternoon, it’s time to explore another beautiful neighbourhood in Paris — Montmartre in the 18th Arrondissement

-Walk to the Etienne Marcel station in Le Marais and take Metro 4 to Montmarte.
+Walk to the Etienne Marcel station in Le Marais and take Metro 4 to Montmartre.

 Perched on a hill, this is the artist district of the city and is a place where you’ll see artists painting in the plazas, musicians on the street corner, and street art on the walls.
 In fact, famous artists such as Picasso, Modigliani, Monet and Van Gogh all lived around here.